jmorton/aerie-ui/docs/DEVELOPER.md

   nvm use
   ```

+  **Note**: Ensure that you have your shell loading your profile settings (e.g. .bashrc_profile, .profile, etc), otherwise the VSCode tasks won't be starting the terminal up with the correct settings

 - [OpenJDK Temurin LTS](https://adoptium.net/temurin/) which is used to build the Java-based Aerie services.
 If you're on OSX you can use [brew](https://brew.sh/):

   ```shell